cryptobuks1/Solidity-Atomic_Swap/README.md

 # Solidity-Atomic_Swap
-Swap custom ERC20 token for a mock DAI stablecoin
+Swap custom Ethereum (ETH) for your custom ERC20 token.

+Use of Solidity, MetaMask, Truffle, Genache, NodeJS, React and unit testing.